openwallet-foundation/project-proposals/projects/dori.md

 Labs

 # Project Description
 When talking about wallets for natural persons, a lot of people think that a smartphone based wallet is the only way to go.
 The user should feel the security and privacy by being independent from an external provider.
-But we are forgetting that online based services have a great user experience in daily live:
+But we are forgetting that online based services have a great user experience in daily life:
-As a user I can use multiple clients where my data is synced, we do not have to care about backups or data recovery.
+- As a user I can use multiple clients where my data is synced, we do not have to care about backups or data recovery.
-As a developer I can implement the business logic into the cloud and only need the rendering on the client side.
+- As a developer I can implement the business logic into the cloud and only need the rendering on the client side.

 Yes, when I am offline, I do not have access to my data anymore.
 But beside that the user experience is great!